-College life is stressful sometimes. from juggling academic demands, living on one’s own for the first time, managing relationships, roommate conflict, family issues, and extracurricular activities, among other stressors.
+College life is stressful sometimes.
+Students may feel overwhelmed from juggling academic demands, living on one’s own for the first time, managing relationships, roommate conflict, family issues, and extracurricular activities, among other stressors.
 If your emotional or environmental stress is weighing you down, you're not alone.
 Many college students utilize counseling at some point.

 Our center is staffed with experienced Licensed Professional Counselors who will partner with you to address your concerns.
 Please do not hesitate to reach out and schedule an appointment.